On Galois cohomology of unipotent algebraic groups over local fields: Introduction

 \section{Introduction}

-Let $k$ be a field, $G$ a linear $k$-algebraic group.
+Let $k$ be a field, $G$ a linear algebraic $k$-group.
 We denote by $k_s$ the separable closure of $k$ in an algebraic closure $\bar{k}$, by $\H^1(k,G):=\H^1(\Gal(k_s/k),G(k_s))$ the usual first Galois cohomology set.
 It is important to know the finiteness of the Galois cohomology set of algebraic groups over certain arithmetic fields such as local or global fields.
-A well-known result of Borel-Serre states that over local fields of zero characteristic the Galois cohomology set of algebraic groups are always finite.
-A similar result also holds for local fields of positive characteristic with restriction to connected reductive groups, see [Se, Chapter III, Section 4].
-Joseph Oesterl\'e also gives examples of unipotent groups with infinite Galois cohomology over local fields of positive characteristic (see [Oe, page 45]).
-And it is needed to give sufficient and necessary conditions for the finiteness of the Galois cohomology of unipotent groups over local function fields.
+Here, by a global field we mean either of the following: an algebraic number field, i.e., a finite extension of $\Q$; or a global function field, i.e., the function field of an algebraic curve over a finite field, equivalently, a finite extension of $\F_q(t)$, the field of rational functions in one variable over the finite field with $q$ elements.
+By a local field, we mean the completion of a global field at one of its place.
+So, a local field of characteristic $0$ is the real numbers $\R$, or the complex numbers $\C$, or a finite extension of $\Q_p$, the field of $p$-adic numbers, and a local field of characteristic $p>0$ is a finite extension of $\F_q((t))$, the field of formal Laurent series over $\F_q$.
+The following result is well known.